chan34kelvin/CSC415_FileSystem/README.md

 # CSC415_FileSystem

-This is a mimic file system built in C that provides a simple interface in terminal that can use basic functions.
-These basic functions includes the ability to read and write files, and create files and folders.
-Additionally, you can also delete and move folders down and up the tree.
+This is a C-based mimic file system that provides a simple terminal interface with basic functions.
+These functions include the ability to read and write files, create files and folders, delete and move folders within the file system's tree structure.

 # Collaborators
 This project is built by Team One in CSC 415 - Spring 2020 class.

-Members of the team.
+Members of the Team One.
 - Kelvin Ching Kiu Chan (Github: chan34kelvin)
 - Brian Nguygen
 - Edmund John Cruz